Flux99/College-Database-Management/README.md

 - The teacher can Register with their Unique TeacherId Provided by the college, Login to find and enter the student marks and Attendance.

-- Admin can see every student's subjects and attendance, which the teacher is assigned to which student.
-Admin can create a notice to Show on the home page.
+- Admin can see and edit every student's subjects and attendance and also which the teacher is assigned to which student.

 ## Dependencies